mm-news/Seat-Arranger/README.md

 - [x] Let user set the number of students
 - [x] Let user customize the students' preferences
 - [x] Let user set the number of rows and columns
-- [ ] Drag & Drop to arrange the seats
+- [x] Drag & Drop to arrange the seats
 - [ ] Check available seats for a student and show the result
+- [ ] Set student display name
 - [ ] Spread the javascript code into multiple files
 - [ ] Make the site responsive
 - [ ] Using data attribute and `onevent(this)` to simplify the code